A look at the design, market and legacy of Victorian pottery

 Forester overlapping begonia leaf bowl

 Later in the story at the protagonist's home, we get a good look at what appears to be the second piece of majolica in the movie– a large ceramic cockatoo centered on a Victorian display cabinet.
 I can't say the piece itself looks like a familiar majolica piece to me but the shiny glaze certainly seems to be majolica.
+Of course it could also be porcelain so there’s no way of knowing for sure.
 This part of the story occurs sometime after the death of President Lincoln which would place it at around 1865.
 In this case majolica would have been available to the American market for a number of years so a prosperous household like Clift's would certainly have had access to this latest decorative fad from Europe.

 Raintree County was universally panned by critics at its release but still handed Elizabeth Taylor her first Academy Award nomination for Best Actress.
 It also received several other Academy nominations including one for set decoration.
 In the end however the film won no awards and lost money for the studio.